Sheree1986/Sheree-Edmund-Portfolio/S.A.S.-Travel/README.md

-# S.A.S Travel Journal
+# S.A.S Travel Journal - Project #3
-This is a travel journal, fullstack project, containing a user perspective and also an admin perspective:
+This is a travel journal, fullstack project, containing a user perspective and also an admin perspective.

+## Situation
+Welcome to High-Paw, where Dog Meets World!
+A fullstack web application where owner can create doggie playdates.
+Using a third party mapping Api a user can add a pin to the map to create a new hangout.
+Once created other user are able to view and/or join the hangout.

+## Task
+The project folder structure is as followed:

+## Action

+## Result

 # Features